Choose from two, three, or five day-a-week program options.

 The toddler is just learning to communicate verbally, and developing the ability to share feelings and negotiate with peers in a group setting.
 Teachers facilitate a classroom atmosphere where toddlers are treated as capable individuals, whose opinions, actions, and thoughts are respected and valued.
 Significant emphasis is placed on modeling appropriate language and behavior, in order to create a respectful environment where trust, self-esteem, autonomy, communication, and teamwork are represented.

 The learning exploration is shared as more of a process (exploration, experimentation, examination) than as a “finished product.”
+At The Compass School, we recognize that outstanding communication is an essential part of a high quality school experience for any parent.
 Portfolios for every child, journals, project boards and daily highlights tell the story of the learning journey for each child, as well as for the classroom as a whole.